Textile Expert Advice

 With over thirty years experience in both fashion technology and industry knowledge TRA can provide holistic and commercial information to support the circular economy in textiles.

-Textile recycling FAQs
+Textile Recycling FAQs

 The main question we get asked, is what’s the difference between traditional waste streams and textile recycling?
-Well a lot actually!
+Well, a lot actually!

 Traditional waste is disposed of in a skip bin, when full it is picked up and dumped into landfill.
 Recycling is quite different to this.